Club Drugs: An Epidemic of Illegal and Deadly Substances

 In typical usage, club drugs are often mixed or taken with alcohol.
 Interactions between different substances in the body can be dangerous and cause unpredictable side effects.

-A club drug use disorder is when a patient habitually misuses club drugs.
-It’s a type of substance use disorder in line with guidelines in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), last updated in 2013.
+In order to diagnose a club drug addiction, treatment professionals use the guidelines in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), last updated in 2013.
 “Substance use disorder” is now the preferred term used by psychiatrists and other treatment experts to describe conditions formerly known as “substance abuse” and “substance addiction/dependence”, as described in previous editions of the DSM.